cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![provider page reload](../../common/img/provider-reload.png)

-After reloading the page, the provider tile should show a green check mark and the last refresh fields should report "less than a minute ago" or similar.
+Wait a few moments before you reload the page, the provider tile should show a green check mark and the last refresh fields should report "less than a minute ago" or similar.

 :heavy_check_mark: ***NOTE*** Don't worry if the last refresh does not change.
 As long as the provider icon is showing a green check box, you're good and can carry on with the lab.

-:heavy_check_mark: ***NOTE*** If the provider icon does not show a green check mark, consult an instructor before you continue with the lab!
+:warning: ***WARNING*** If the provider icon does not show a green check mark, consult an instructor before you continue with the lab!

 ### Red Hat Virtualization Provider status